Are you worried about things going on at home and with your family?

 Friendships aren’t always as easy and straight forward as we would like them to be.

-Ask any adult and they are sure to have lots of examples of times they found friendships tricky.
+Ask any adult and they are sure to have lots of examples of times when they found friendships tricky.
 It’s also hard to say ‘sorry’ even when we know we have done something wrong, but it really does help to resolve situations.

 If these ideas don’t help, talk to an adult and come up with a plan together to make friendships more positive.